ImQQiaoO/SnakeGame261/README.md

   7. In Multi Player (Competitive) mode, there will be no apples generated.

-  8. Rank List中，你将会看到10个在Single Player (Infinite Mode)模式下取得的最高成绩。
+  8. In the Rank List, you will see the top 10 scores achieved in Single Player (Infinite Mode).